AkifumiSato/vercel-meetup-slide/slides.md

 - It would be nice!
   - if the beta feature `app` directory could also support `scrollRestoration`.
+  - `next/router` would expose the key as with the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).
   - History state management (`useNextState`?) implemented.
-  - Router would expose the key as with the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).